yanivpaz/yanivpaz.github.io/_posts/2020-04-25-multipass.md

 In this blog I will review another option with the latest Ubuntu 20.04 using multipass with microck8s.

 Multipass is a simple provisioning tool from Canonical.
-The Multipasstool is:
+highlights of multipass are :
-* Similar to [vagrant](https://www.vagrantup.com/)  , but provide more simple and intuitive user experience.
+* Provide simple way to spin up VM - similar to [vagrant](https://www.vagrantup.com/)  , but more simple and intuitive to use.
-* Leverage cloud init to set up the vm during startup, as standard cloud instances.
+* Leverage cloud init mechnism to set up the vm during startup, as standard cloud instances.
 * Provides similar capabilities as WSL2 on Windows

 I will demonstrate a quick Jenkins installation.